appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 Kafka ACL(Access Control List) is like a set of rules that say who is allowed to do specific things.
 For example, an ACL might say that `User:alice` can send messages to a certain topic, while `User:bob` can only read messages from that topic.
 So, Kafka's ACLs help manage and restrict what different users or applications are allowed to do with the brokers in the system, ensuring that only the right people can perform specific actions.

 There are a few open source Kafka UI.
-We are using `Provectus UI for Apache Kafka`.
-Provectus Kafka UI simplifies the management and monitoring of multiple Kafka clusters.
-It provides a user-friendly interface to manage Kafka clusters, topics, and ACLs.
-It has lots of features like,
+We are using `Provectus UI for Apache Kafka` in this blog.
+It simplifies the management and monitoring of multiple Kafka clusters.
+It provides a user-friendly interface to manage Kafka clusters, topics, Kafka Connect Clusters and ACLs etc. It has lots of features like,
 * `Configuration wizard` — configure your Kafka clusters right in the UI
 * `Multi-Cluster Management` — monitor and manage all your clusters in one place
 * `Performance Monitoring with Metrics Dashboard` — track key Kafka metrics with a lightweight dashboard